 The Amphibian Foundation is delighted to announce several scholarships in support of tuition for our Conservation Research Bridge Program.

-Position: Conservation Research Assistant (full time)
+Position: Conservation Research Assistant (full or part time)

-$1500 tuition scholarships available to support qualified applicants for at least one semester.
+Up to $1500 tuition scholarships available to support qualified applicants for at least one semester.

 Eligibility: Anyone interested in amphibians and reptiles of the Southeast United States who identifies as a member of a historically underrepresented group in conservation.
 Eligible, admitted, and deposited students will be awarded scholarships on a first come, first served basis.
 Various JEDI awards are funded through several sources including a Women in Biology (diversity and inclusion grant), Upwell Coffee, and our amazing turtle sponsors who have adopted and named turtles in our long-term urban ecology research project: AFTER.amphibianfoundation.org